 Like all commodities over the last twenty years, Texas longhorn prices have had their ups and downs, and just like a pend’oo’lum swings from one extreme to the other, so have prices.
 The trend for high prices at auction over the last two decades has favored the widest horns.
 Two of the highest prices paid for the widest TTT measurements were both in 2017.

 2017 – 3S Danica the widest cow TTT sells at auction for $380 000

-2021 – Although more auctions are held these days than in the past, according to TLBAA, total auction sales for 2021 were close to $4.5M.
+2021 – Although there are many more auctions these days than in the past, according to TLBAA, total auction sales for 2021 were close to $4.5M.

-The highest price paid(in 2021) was for 2JB Cocaine Lady who sold for $280 000.
-Even though at the time of sale she was ten years old, she had a TTT horn measurement close to 98″
+To illustrate, the highest price paid(in 2021) was for 2JB Cocaine Lady who sold for $280 000.
+Even though at the time of sale she was ten years old, she had a TTT horn measurement close to 98″.

 ( wondering how much Texas longhorn cattle cost in general – READ HERE)

 - Texas longhorn horns – evolution, revolution.
 For additional info on how longhorn horns have changed, click on this picture of Cowboy Tuff Chex.
 He is currently the widest horned bull in history.
 This photo was taken with permission from Bentwood Ranch.